Leopalace21 braces for ¥27.3 billion net loss for fiscal 2019 | The Japan Times

-Rental apartment operator Leopalace21 Corp. posted third-quarter net losses of ¥24.4 billion ($223 million) on Friday, with sales falling 13.3 percent to ¥221.5 billion from the same period last year.
+Rental apartment operator Leopalace21 Corp. posted net losses of ¥24.4 billion ($223 million) for the April-September period on Friday, with sales falling 13.3 percent to ¥221.5 billion from the same period last year.

 The firm, hit by scandals involving 30,000 defective buildings earlier this year, now expects to incur a consolidated net loss of ¥30.4 billion for the year to March 2020, against the previous forecast of ¥100 million in net profit.